 - Infiltrate the ads.
 In your newspaper's classifieds section, you've seen the numerous ads that sell puppies.
 To plant the idea of adopting instead, place classified ads promoting your local shelter or breed rescue group via Petfinder.com.

 - Raise awareness and/or donations.
 Host an awareness-raising or fundraising event in your community.
 To educate the public about puppy mills and/or raise awareness and funding for local rescue groups, organize a walk, conduct a bake sale or set up a table at local events and hand out information.

 - Spread the word.
 Educate your friends, family and coworkers - especially those looking to obtain a pet - about the cruelty of puppy mills and the joys of pet adoption.
 Share adoption websites, such as Petfinder.com, and breed rescue websites with people who are looking for purebred dogs.

 - Don't give up.
-The fight against puppy mills and bad breeders has been going on for decades.
-Things won't change overnight, but we are making progress and each little change helps.
+The fight against puppy mills is not an easy one but we are making progress and each little change helps.
 If you educate just one person about the horrors of puppy mills or convince just one person to adopt rather than buy a pet, you've made a difference.

 Join us and take a stand against puppy mills.
 Life in these “factory farms” is no life at all for dogs.